 - a.
 Where healthy plant material exists on a site prior to its development or redevelopment variations from the landscape requirements may be approved to allow credit for the existing plant material if the adjustment is keeping with the intent of this Section. - b.
 All existing live trees in excess of twelve (12) inches in diameter at four and one half (4 1⁄2) feet above the ground shall be preserved as much as practical. - c.
-Should any tree required by this Ordinance to be preserved die, it shall be the responsibility of the owner/developer to replace the dead tree on a tree-per-tree basis; the replacement tree shall by the same type of tree as the dead tree, or a different type approved by the Planning Commission.
-(Ord.
-356 eff.
-11/4/2010) - d.
+Should any tree required by this Ordinance to be preserved die, it shall be the responsibility of the owner/developer to replace the dead tree on a caliper-per -caliper basis (e.g., if a tree with twenty-four [24] inches in diameter at four and one-half [4-1/2] feet above the ground is destroyed, it shall be replaced with six [6] trees four [4] inches in diameter, or four [4] trees six [6] inches in diameter, etc.). - d.
 A means of protecting site trees against injury during construction or injury from mowing equipment and vehicles shall be provided.